 Day 0 is the term used to mark all treatments and disease status HCT/CT/IST forms.
 It highlights for the data managers to report these two forms as soon as possible after the treatment took place.

-Follow-up should be submitted based on an identified schedule:
+Follow-up should be submitted based on an identified for each treatment type schedule